kanopi/saplings-ai-ckeditor-experience/README.md

 Helpful AI functionality for content creators.

 ## Features
-- Generation of content from AI using optional style and tones.
+- Generation of content using AI.
+- Alteration of content in specific tones using AI.
 - Translation of content using user determined languages using AI.
 - Summary of selected text using AI.